 Valley College may share the results of the background check, drug screening and immunization/vaccination records with the designated contact person at the clinical site.
 Based on the guidelines of the site, a student may or may not be accepted at their site.
 If the student is not accepted by the site or if while the student is participating in clinicals, the assigned site denies the student's participation for any reason, the student will be removed from the site at least temporarily until the situation has been investigated by the College and the issue has been resolved.
-If the student cannot return to a clinical site and be allowed to make up missed time, the College has no other choice but to terminate the student.
-The student would have the opportunity to appeal the decision in writing to the campus' Practical Nursing Program Administrator.
+If the student cannot return to a clinical site (either the same or a different site) and be allowed to make up missed time, the College has no other choice but to terminate the student.
+The Practical Nursing student, in Cleveland or Fairlawn, can appeal the decision in writing to the Regional Director of Academic Affairs.